Gauged Courant sigma models: SCSMs with fluxes and boundaries

 \subsection{Acknowledgments}

 The author would like to thank Athanasios Chatzistavrakidis and Miquel Cueca Ten for useful comments and discussions.

-\if0 The author is grateful to the Institut Mittag-Leffler for support within the program ``Cohomological Aspects of Quantum Field Theory'' in 2025, where part of this work was carried, for their hospitality. \fi This work was supported by JSPS Grants-in-Aid for Scientific Research Number 22K03323.
+\if0 The author is grateful to the Institut Mittag-Leffler for support within the program ``Cohomological Aspects of Quantum Field Theory'' in 2025, where part of this work was carried, for their hospitality. \fi This work was supported by JSPS Grants-in-Aid for Scientific Research Number 22K03323 and by the research project, 'Higher structures in geometry and mathematical physics' in the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center in Kyoto University.